SOTA on the ARC-AGI Benchmark

 Github.

-ARC-AGI provides an ideal test bed to firmly establish one of our core tenets – LLMs
+ARC-AGI provides an ideal test bed to firmly establish one of our core tenets – LLMs contain

-to intelligently determine what information is needed next.
+determine what information is needed next.

-real-world constraints (budgets, tokens, or compute).
-This will unlock the rapid
+constraints (budgets, tokens, or compute).
+This will unlock the rapid progress in AI that

-progress in AI that the technology promises.
-Our system is designed to very quickly
+the technology promises.
+Our system is designed to very quickly adapt to the specifics of

-adapt to the specifics of the task and the model.
-ARC-AGI provides a concrete
+the task and the model.
+ARC-AGI provides a concrete demonstration of this.
+For ARC-AGI, our

-performance across the entire frontier!
+system discovered an elegant method to improve performance across the entire frontier!

 At Poetiq, our core meta-system produces optimized agents to automate the extraction of